Looking for tips on island hopping in the Cyclades Islands? Here is your complete guide.

 The most famous beach in Milos is Sarakiniko, which draws in both locals and tourists alike to enjoy basking on the white rocks.
 Other lovely beaches along the coast worth visiting are Provatas, Papafragas, and Kiriaki.

 However, the best way to truly experience all that the coast of Milos has to offer is to take a full-day sailing cruise, where you’ll get to stop at secluded caves and coves only reachable by sea.
+Simply put, going on a sailing adventure in Greece is a must!

 Besides the beaches, Milos has a lovely port area called Adamas where you can find a good deal of accommodation, restaurants, and bars.
 There are also several fishermen’s villages sitting above the water with pastel-colored houses built into the side of cliffs!